Best Backcountry Ski Poles of 2021

 The major downside is that there is no length adjustment.
 Splitboarders who know exactly how long they like their pole for skinning won't have a problem with this, but be sure to figure out your preferred length before purchasing.
 Furthermore, the links don't tighten as securely as telescoping poles do.
-This isn't a problem if you'll only be using the pole when skinning uphill, but if you are planning on skiing downhill with these, or want the most bomber pole on the market, the Compactor will not fit your needs.
-But for most splitboarders, this pole is perfect.
+This isn't a problem if you'll only be using the pole when skinning uphill, but if you plan on skiing downhill with these, or want the most bomber pole on the market, the Compactor will not fit your needs.
+But for most splitboarders, this pole is the one we recommend most.

 Read review: Black Diamond Carbon Compactor

 For backcountry travelers who want to maximize value, we recommend the Black Diamond Traverse.
 The Traverse is an aluminum two-section pole with many of the same features as the high-performance and more expensive poles in the test.
 The grip features a sizeable top pad that is very comfortable to push down on when skinning steeply.
 The secondary grip is made of sticky rubber that is comfortable to grab when side-hilling.
 But perhaps the largest asset of the Traverse is its durability.
 Ski poles take a beating in the backcountry: we use them for balance on slick uptracks, to test snow surfaces, and to bash dead branches out of the way.
 Aside from scratches, this pole showed no signs of any durability issues.
 Our testers and their colleagues have been using these poles for years, and their durability is unmatched.
 For the price, that makes a pole with outstanding value.